Supply Chain Challenges in Fashion: What Brands Need to Know in 2026

 To mitigate these challenges, fashion brands can adopt lean inventory management practices, such as just-in-time (JIT) inventory management, to reduce excess inventory.

-They can also invest in logistics infrastructure, such as warehouses and transportation, to increase speed and reliability in distribution.
+They can also invest in logistics infrastructure, such as warehouses and transportation networks, to improve distribution speed and reliability.

 Conclusion: